 - All necessary survey equipment (other than that mentioned below)

 - A small boat (e.g. canoe) and a place to launch it (if you don't live on a lake we can help you choose a lake with a public boat ramp)

 - Personal flotation device (PFD) and any other required water safety equipment

-- Ability to attend one or two training sessions in late June
+- Ability to attend a training sessions in June

 - Approximately one field day in early July and one field day in late August or early September

-- Lake Weed Watcher Training Slide Show (Powerpoint, 13.1 MB)
+- Lake Weed Watcher Training Slide Show with Videos (PowerPoint 136 MB)

 - Aquatic Weed ID Laminated Booklet

 - Aquatic Weed Flow Charts

 - Email a Photo or Question for More Help